Hassaku: Origin

 Hassaku is probably a natural pomelo × mandarin hybrid, with pomelo-like characteristics.
-It was discovered at the Jyoudo temple in Inno-shima (now part of Onomichi), Hiroshima Prefecture, Japan by Ekei Shounin in the Edo period.
+It was discovered by Ogō Etoku Shōnin during the Edo period at the Mitsugon Jōdo temple in Innoshima (now part of Onomichi), Hiroshima Prefecture, Japan.
 In 1860, it was noted and named "jagada", later changed to hassaku (八朔), referring to the first day of August of the old Japanese lunar calendar, when the fruit ripened on the tree.
-According to Cécile Didierjean, who offered hassaku as an offering to the Shinto god Kôjin in Ōmi in March as a seasonal fruit.
+According to Cécile Didierjean, who offered hassaku as an offering to the Shinto god Kōjin in Ōmi in March as a seasonal fruit.
 Hassaku was not propagated and planted commercially until about 1925.

-The allele sharing test performed by Tokurou Shimizu et al. (2016) gives its progenitors: pomelo (Citrus maxima) and the Kunenbo mandarin (Citrus nobilis).
-The same results show that various citrus fruits are hybrids of hassaku (May pomelo and Yellow pummelo, with Hirado buntan pollinator, Summer Fresh with natsudaidai pollinator, Sweet Spring pollination of a satsuma).
+The allele sharing test performed by Tokurou Shimizu et al. (2016) gives its progenitors: pomelo (Citrus maxima) and the Kunembo mandarin (Citrus nobilis).
+The same results show that various citrus fruits are hybrids of hassaku (May pomelo and Yellow pummelo, with Hirado buntan pollinator, Summer Fresh with natsudaidai pollinator), and Sweet Spring pollination of a satsuma).

 Description

-Hassaku tree is vigorous, upright, virtually thornless.
+The hassaku tree is vigorous, upright, virtually thornless.
 The leaves are broad and pummelo-like, but petiole wings are narrower, approaching sweet orange.

-Hassaku fruit is medium to large (9-10 cm in diameter) and slightly oblate; seedy and monoembryonic.
-The skin color is orange-yellow; moderately thick; slightly grainy.
+Hassaku fruit is medium to large (9-10 cm in diameter) and slightly oblate, seedy, and monoembryonic.
+The skin color is orange-yellow, moderately thick, and slightly grainy.
 The segments are numerous; the axis is broad and semi-hollow at maturity.
 The flesh color is light yellow.
 It is not very juicy but flavor is good.
 The fruit matures early in midseason, stores only moderately well.
+The fruits are harvested in winter, but eaten several weeks or months later, when the bitterness has become milder.